Integration Broker - Part 1 - Configuration

 The Gateway Default Application Server section is where you define the application server to process integrations if inbound integrations do not specify a target node.
 The PeopleSoft Nodes section is where you register PeopleSoft nodes that will handle integrations.

-To register nodes for your PeopleSoft integration partners,
+To register nodes for your PeopleSoft integration partners, you must obtain the following information from them:

 • Node name.
 (The node should be defined in the database).